dingo-d/woo-solo-api/README.md

 ---

-Solo API WooCommerce Integration is used to send the preorder or order recipe from WooCommerce to SOLO API service.
+Woo Solo Api is used to send the preorder or order recipe from WooCommerce to SOLO API service.

 Read more here: https://solo.com.hr/api-dokumentacija